 Delaware Anti-Takeover Law.
 We are a Delaware corporation and are subject to the provisions of Section 203 of the Delaware General Corporation Law.
+In general, Section 203 prohibits a public Delaware corporation from engaging in a "business combination" with an "interested stockholder" for three years after the time at which the person became an interested stockholder unless:

-In general, Section 203 prohibits a public upon becoming an interested stockholder, the stockholder owned at least 85% of the corporation's outstanding voting stock other than shares held by directors who are also officers and certain employee benefit plans; or the business combination is approved by both the Board of Directors and by holders of at least 662/3% of the corporation's outstanding voting stock at a meeting and not by written consent, excluding shares owned by the interested stockholder.
+- prior to that time, the Board of Directors approved either the business combination or transaction in which the stockholder became an interested stockholder; or - upon becoming an interested stockholder, the stockholder owned at least 85% of the corporation's outstanding voting stock other than shares held by directors who are also officers and certain employee benefit plans; or - the business combination is approved by both the Board of Directors and by holders of at least 66/3% of the corporation's outstanding voting stock at a meeting and not by written consent, excluding shares owned by the interested stockholder.